DCWelch/file_renamer/README.md

 - The Python community: For providing the libraries and tools that power this application

 ## Contact
-For questions or feedback, please reach out to [dcwelch545@gmail.com]
+For questions, feedback, or support, feel free to contact me at [dcwelch545@gmail.com](mailto:dcwelch545@gmail.com).